Construction causative réfléchie

 The reflexive causative uses a reflexive pronoun to indicate that the subject is acted upon, whether this action is by his choice or not.
 It’s equivalent to "get / have something done to / for oneself."

 Constructing the reflexive causative

-The French reflexive causative is formed with two or three components:
+The French reflexive causative is formed with two components and an optional third:

 The reflexive causative can indicate that the subject chooses to have something done to himself.

 |Paul se fait raser ce matin.||Paul is getting shaved this morning.|